gajus/slonik/README.md

 ```

 With this information, Slonik guarantees that every member of `persons` is an object that has properties `id` and `name`, which are a non-null `number` and a non-null `string` respectively.

+<a name="user-content-slonik-runtime-validation-and-static-type-inference-performance-penalty"></a>
+<a name="slonik-runtime-validation-and-static-type-inference-performance-penalty"></a>
+### Performance penalty

+In the context of the network overhead, validation accounts for a tiny amount of the total execution time.

+Just to give an idea, in our sample of data, it takes ~3ms to validate 1,000 rows and ~25ms to validate 100,000 rows.

 <a name="user-content-slonik-runtime-validation-and-static-type-inference-unknown-keys"></a>
 <a name="slonik-runtime-validation-and-static-type-inference-unknown-keys"></a>